Design & Installation

 Timed lights switch on in the hours of darkness, providing constant illumination.
 They are, however, more expensive to run than motion sensor lighting.
 As the bulbs are on longer consuming more electricity.

 Some houses and businesses use a combination of timed lights and motion security lighting.

-TM Hughes & Son design and build electrical installations for all types of commercial businesses big and small.
+TM Hughes & Son designs and build electrical installations for all types of commercial businesses, big and small.